mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 If you feel fairly comfortable in a language like JavaScript, Python, Java, C/C++, or anything similar, you are more than capable to go through this tutorial.
 Before publishing it, I have beta tested it on readers just like you.
 So you can rest assured that everything will be explained slowly and carefully.

-The main point of this series will be to highlight the differences between Haskell and those "typical" langauges.
-So the less you know about Haskell and/or functional programming, the more mindbending those articles will be for you.
+The main point of this series will be to highlight the differences between Haskell and those "typical" langauges that I've mentioned.
+So the less you know about Haskell and/or functional programming, the more illuminating and mindbending my articles will be for you.

-I will also be showing you how learning Haskell can benefit you in writing better code even when using other, more typical langauges.
-If you feel stuck when it comes to your programming skills and you feel like you haven't been stretching your coding muscles lately, Haskell is perfect for you.
+I will also be showing you how learning Haskell can benefit you in writing better code even when using other, more mainstream langauges.
+If you feel stuck when it comes to your programming skills and if you feel like you haven't been stretching your coding muscles lately - Haskell will be perfect for you!

-Wether you are a senior veteran in coding, or a junior dev that barely started their career, Haskell will push you to be an even better programmer.
+Wether you are a senior coding veteran, or a junior dev that barely started their career, Haskell will push you to be an all-around better programmer.
+If you need more convincing, in the past I've written [why it is beneficial to learn Haskell](https://dev.to/mpodlasin/5-practical-reasons-why-your-next-programming-language-to-learn-should-be-haskell-gc), even if you don't plan to code in it professionally.

 Are you ready?
 Let's go then!

-#### Why (I) Learn Haskell?
+#### Why I Learn Haskell?

-I've already written once [why it is beneficial to learn Haskell](https://dev.to/mpodlasin/5-practical-reasons-why-your-next-programming-language-to-learn-should-be-haskell-gc), even if you don't plan to code in it professionally.

-So to not repeat myself, I will rather write why I personally decided to (re)learn Haskell at this point in my life.
+I would also like to begin by explaining why I personally decided to (re)learn Haskell at this point in my life.

 I've been coding professionally for about 6 years now.
 Since the very beginning of my career I've been using JavaScript/TypeScript and React.
 Over and over again.
-In the past year I've been noticing some serious burnout symptoms, culminating in the "burnout event" that I've documented in my [previous article](https://mpodlasin.com/articles/burnout).
+In the past year I've been noticing some serious burnout symptoms, culminating in the "burnout event" that I've documented in a [previous article](https://mpodlasin.com/articles/burnout).

 So I think it's clear that I need some change.